w5xd/NyeVikingPowerMonitor/README.md

 # Battery Power Branch
 As of this writing, this branch in the repository is <b>not tested</b>.
-It appears that the function of the 4 Ni-Cd batteries in the original unit can be (mostly) restored.
+It appears that the function of the 4 cell Ni-Cd battery in the original unit can be (mostly) restored.
 This branch may eventually be updated to confirm construction and test details.
 For now, its a work in progress.